Roberto Vizcarra

-Roberto Eduardo Vizcarra Acosta (born 26 May 1967) is a Mexican former professional baseball infielder who currently serves as the manager for the Guerreros de Oaxaca of the Mexican League.
+Roberto Eduardo Vizcarra Acosta (born 26 May 1967), nicknamed "Chapo", is a Mexican former professional baseball infielder who is the current manager for the Conspiradores de Querétaro of the Mexican League.
 He made his professional debut in 1986 and played 23 seasons in the Mexican League and 17 seasons in the Mexican Pacific League (LMP).
 He retired in 2008 and started his career as manager in 2013 with the Tigres de Quintana Roo.
 Vizcarra won four Mexican League titles as player and has won seven titles as manager (four in the LMB and three in the LMP), making him the winningest manager in Mexican baseball in recent years.

 Professional career

 Mexican League

 Vizcarra was born on 26 May 1967 in San Luis Río Colorado, Sonora.
 He made his professional debut in the Mexican League (LMB) in 1986 with the Bravos de León as second baseman, the position he would play for most of his career.
 In 1988, Vizcarra became a starter for the Bravos and later won the 1990 Serie del Rey with León.
 In 1992, he signed with the Industriales de Monterrey.
 During the 1994 season, he was traded to the Rieleros de Aguascalientes, where he spent the rest of the season and played until 1999, where he, again, was traded during the season to the Tigres Capitalinos.
 Vizcarra was part of the Tigres team that won back to back LMB titles in 2000 and 2001.
 In 2004, he signed with the Piratas de Campeche and won the Mexican League title that same year.
 Vizcarra last played for the Piratas in 2008 and retired at the end of the season.